Volume 68, Issue 3

 As we begin our fourth quarter of FY17, now is a good time to share an update about our Pillar goals.
 These goals provide an opportunity to measure how well we are doing in supporting the clinician-patient relationship and in continuing to live our mission to heal compassionately, teach innovatively and improve constantly.

-All GHS employees can impact these system-level priorities, so let’s work hard to end the year strong.
+All Prisma Health employees can impact these system-level priorities, so let’s work hard to end the year strong.
 Remember: Green means we are favorable to meeting our goal, yellow means we are near the goal and red means we likely will end up below target.
 Unless noted otherwise, figures reflect our performance through mid-June.

 FY 2017 Organizational Goals & Measures